jsfix-ci/n-myft-ui/README.md

 These subdirectories may contain a README.
 If not, please speak to the myft team about how to use them

-Bear in mind that this component is a, possibly very short term, sticking plaster to avoid circular dependencies in the enxt stack. *If you're not the myft team, use with caution.*
+Bear in mind that this component is a, possibly very short term sticking plaster to avoid circular dependencies in the next stack. *If you're not the myft team, use with caution.*